Giant-impact hypothesis: Theia

-Theia formed at the L_{4} Lagrange point, then went into a chaotic orbit, approached the Earth, and collided with it.
+According to the hypothesis, Theia formed at the L_{4} Lagrange point, then went into a chaotic orbit, approached the Earth, and collided with it.
 One "loop" of the orbit takes one year.
 The Earth is shown stationary (rotating frame of reference).
+(Cartoon is not to scale.)

 The name of the hypothesised protoplanet is derived from the mythical Greek titan Theia /ˈθiːə/, who gave birth to the Moon goddess Selene.
 This designation was proposed initially by the English geochemist Alex N. Halliday in 2000 and has become accepted in the scientific community.
 According to modern theories of planet formation, Theia was part of a population of Mars-sized bodies that existed in the Solar System 4.5 billion years ago.
 Theia is hypothesized to have orbited in the L_{4} or L_{5} configuration presented by the Earth–Sun system, where it would tend to remain.
 One of the attractive features of the giant-impact hypothesis is that the formation of the Moon and Earth align; during the course of its formation, Earth is thought to have experienced dozens of collisions with planet-sized bodies.
 The Moon-forming collision would have been only one such "giant impact" but certainly the last significant impactor event.
 The Late Heavy Bombardment by much smaller asteroids may have occurred later – approximately 3.9 billion years ago.